taliajmallo/rpgs/campaigns/Sins/Namah/charsheet.md

 attack rolls.
 This lasts 2 (Cav level) rounds.
 If an affected ally is already suffering from a spell or effect that causes frightened or panicked, the ally can make a new saving throw immediately.
+### Bodyguard
+When an adjacent ally is attacked, you may use an attack of opportunity to attempt the aid another action to improve your ally’s AC.
+You may not use the aid another action to improve your ally’s attack roll with this attack.

 ## Possessed Maiden Features (Possessed Maiden Medium)
 ### Indoctrination